-Deep, bright and full of flavour.
-Thanks to Ramen, noodle soups finally are sexy again.
-Even though most Ramen have a solid common base, there is so much variation in flavour.
+Deep, bright, and full of flavor.
+Thanks to Ramen, noodle soups are finally sexy again.
+Even though most Ramen has a solid common base, there is so much variation in flavor.
 You can have it spicy, creamy, sweet or sour.
 This ramen with fried mushrooms and blackened garlic tries to cover a bit of everything.
-If for example you don’t like spicy, leave out the hot sauce.
-If you want it less sweet, don’t add the syrup.
-Instead of having a base you can build upon, this recipe offers a complete wholesome flavour, which you can reduce to change in different directions.
-Same same but different.
+If you don't like spicy, leave out the hot sauce.
+If you want it less sweet, don't add the syrup.
+Instead of having a base you can build upon, this recipe offers a completely wholesome flavor, which you can reduce to change in different directions.
+Same same, but different.

 If you look at the recipe below, you can see that each component is a flavourful creation itself.
-You can cook the seasoning, broth or fried mushrooms individually and re-use them in other dishes.
-For example, the fried mushrooms can be a great addition to a Wok or even Burgers.
+You can cook the seasoning, broth, or fried mushrooms individually and reuse them in other dishes.
+For example, fried mushrooms can be a great addition to a Wok or Burgers.

-If you follow the instructions, you will end up with 2 big bowls of ramen.
+If you follow the instructions, you will end up with two big bowls of ramen.
 Just adapt the servings below to scale up or down.

-If you divide this Ramen with fried Mushrooms into taste and aroma, you will see the solid foundation of the basic 5 tastes in the broth, sauce and garlic roast.
+If you imagine this Ramen with fried Mushrooms separated into taste and aroma, you will see the solid foundation of the basic five tastes in the broth, sauce, and garlic roast.
 For that, you still have plenty of space to fill with aromatics.
-And here freshness comes to play.
+And here, freshness comes into play.

-I recommend serving this ramen sided with slices of lime, Siracha hot sauce and soy sauce.
-Like this you allow your guests to fine-tune the taste of the dish to their liking.
+I recommend serving this ramen sided with slices of lime, Siracha hot sauce, and soy sauce.
+Like this you allow your guests to fine-tune the dish's taste to their liking.
 Keep a small stack of chopped herbs aside as well to refill when needed.